Documentation Index

 1. Select the server type.

-• Bare Metal server (general): general Bare Metal server.
+• Bare Metal server (general): General Bare Metal server.

 2. From the server image list, click [Next] to the right of the server image you want.

-2. Set server
+2. Configure server settings

 Specify the server configuration information.